-What does a Dog Training Collar do?
+What Does a Dog Training Collar Do?

-Dog training collars are primarily used to help curb unwanted behavior on the leash, outside, or when approaching the front door of your house.
+These collars are primarily used to help curb unwanted behavior on the leash, outside, or when approaching the front door of your house.
 When you select the correct collar for your dog and use it alongside positive reinforcement training, you may see positive results with your pup.

 Some people do not think training collars are necessary if you do proper positive reinforcement training.
 However, your dog may forget what behavior you desire, especially in tempting situations such as a running squirrel.
 Using the training collar can help remind your pup what you expect.